 How to apply

-The Department for Education has a search service for potential teachers where, you can view more information about Stockton-on-Tees Teacher Training Partnership and the programmes we offer.
+The Department for Education has a search service for potential teachers where, you can view more information about Stockton SCITT and the programmes we offer.
 Our provider code is S60.
-Courses commencing in September 2024, will be available to view online from the 3rd October 2023.
+Courses commencing in September 2025, are available to view online from the 1st October 2024.

-To apply for the Stockton-on-Tees Teacher Training Programme please visit the Department for Education Apply website.
-We open for applications for courses commencing in September 2024 on the 10th October 2023.
+To apply for the Stockton SCITT Programme, please visit the Department for Education Apply website.
+Applications for the courses commencing in September 2025 opened on the 8th October 2024.

 What happens next?
 The recruitment process